lab64makerspace/LED-based-Gear/README.md

 Our approach is to use light-gated protein-protein interaction systems to control the activation and inactivation of intracellular signaling pathways.
 This ability to optically control signaling pathways offers unprecedented precision in temporal and spatial dimensions.

+### Devices to provide controlled illumination

+Controlled illumination sources are required to work in conjuntion with the molecular tools used in the Cui Lab.
+Simple light sources are readily made using electronic prototyping techniques but there is a desire to gain more precise control of the illumination, so we have been helping produce the equipment described here.

+### About lab64
+lab64 is an electronics makerspace located in the David Packard Electical Engineering Building at Stanford.
+Occasionally we have the privilege of helping build equipment to support some of the exciting research projects here on campus.
+This is one of those projects!

+#### Questions or comments
+If you have questions about the hardware, firmware, or software described here please send a note to steven DOT clark AT stanford DOT edu

+If you have questions about the research, molecular tools, etc. please contact Professor Cui by sending a note to bcui AT stanford DOT edu

+Thank you for your interest!